What this handout is about

 - Allyn & Bacon Publishing’s Essence of Public Speaking Series is an extensive treatment of speech writing and delivery, including books on using humor, motivating your audience, word choice and presentation.

 Boone, Louis E., David L. Kurtz, and Judy R. Block.
+1997.
 Contemporary Business Communication.
-Prentice-Hall, 1997.
+Upper Saddle River, NJ: Prentice Hall.

-Lamb, Sandra.
+Lamb, Sandra E. 1998.
 How to Write It: A Complete Guide to Everything You’ll Ever Write.
-10-Speed Press, 1998.
+Berkeley: Ten Speed Press.